Vy från Rákkasorda (Björkliden) mot Ábeskovvu (Abisko) och Čuonjávággi (Lapporten).

-It is essential to understand and improve how societies organize themselves in achieving collective health goals, and how different actors interact in policy and implementation processes to contribute to policy outcomes.
+It is essential to understand how societies organize themselves in achieving public health goals, and how different actors interact in policy and implementation processes to contribute to improved health outcomes.
 Health systems worldwide are struggling to respond to the needs of populations and provide universal health coverage.
 We conduct interdisciplinary research in relation to decision makers, service providers and citizens with the aim of contributing to the strengthening of systems and implementation of interventions.
 During the past decade, the Department has been involved in projects aiming to strengthen the equity, quality and safety of health systems globally, and also in methodological development for more valid and reliable strategies to evaluate health policies and their implementation.